mongodb/docs-code-examples/usage-examples/go/atlas-sdk-go/INTERNAL_README.md

 # Atlas SDK for Go

+> NOTE: This is an internal-only file and refers to the internal project details.
+> The external project details are documented in the README.md file.

 This project demonstrates how to script specific functionality using the Atlas SDK for Go.
 Code examples are used in the Atlas Architecture Center docs, and the project is made available in a user-facing repo.

 ## Project Structure
+# TODO update
 ```text
 atlas-sdk-go/
 │── cmd/                  # Self-contained, runnable scripts